vime-js/vime/CONTRIBUTING.md

 method you see.
 Don't forget to emit the `vLoadStart` event when new media is loading, and to finalize the `getAdapter` method.

-As we're building out our provider we'll want to see and test the player in the browser.
+As we're building out our provider we'll want to see and test it in the browser.
 There's already a file setup to do this.
-Go to [`tests/providers.html`](./packages/core/tests/providers.html) and add the provider just like the others have already been done so.
+Go to [`playground/index.html`](./packages/core/playground/index.html) and add the provider just like the others have already been done so.
 You can serve the dev environment `npm run serve`, and select the file through the explorer to begin interacting with it in the browser.